khipufieldguide/data-science-khipu-article/README.md

   <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Images
+## Figures
-Images used in the article
+Figures used in the article

-The following images are referenced by the article:
+The following Figures are referenced by the article:

   1. [Figure 1 - Mean Cord Values vs Number of Sum Relationships](./figures/fig01_highvalues.jpg)
   2. [Figure 2 - QU019 - Seriated vs Banded Clusters/Groups](./figures/fig02_QU019.jpg)